topcat101/Website-Portfolio/README.md

 # Website creation documentation (Portfolio)

 My main aim is to understand the backend/ technologies used and why.
 I am not trying to building to become a frontend developer, just understand the tech stacks used.
+If your wondering to yourself why this is bad, then thats because it is, its more for me to understand how it works, what goes where.

 # Scenario base/ Use case